The Yamal Peninsula

 Today there are several small villages on the Yamal Peninsula, such as Salemal, Yar-Sale, Novy Port and Seyakha.
 Their populations are a mixture of ethnic Russians and Nenets.
 Of the Yamal Peninsula’s Nenets population, roughly half are nomadic reindeer herders and half live sedentary lives in these villages.
 During winter you will see plenty of Nenets dressed in traditional reindeer-fur clothing even in the villages.

 The access points to the Yamal from the rest of Russia are the towns of Labytnangi and Salekhard, 30km apart from one another and located directly on the Arctic Circle.
 Salekhard can be reached by boat from Omsk (on the Trans-Siberian Railway) during the short summer navigation period or by airplane year round.
 Labytnangi can be reached by a 2 – 2.5-day train ride from Moscow.
-There is little to see or do in either of them, other than perhaps a reconstruction of the 17th-century Russian fortress of Obdursk founded on the spot that would later become Salekhard.
-Also, if you only get this far and are not going further north up the Yamal Peninsula, it may be worth checking out Salekhard’s market as you will likely see a few Nenets reindeer herders dressed in their furs and with their sledges nearby.
+There is little to see or do in either of them, other than perhaps a reconstruction of the 17th-century Russian fortress of Obdursk founded on the spot that would later become Salekhard and the town’s excellent museum Also, if you only get this far and are not going further north up the Yamal Peninsula, it may be worth checking out Salekhard’s market as you will likely see a few Nenets reindeer herders dressed in their furs and with their sledges nearby.

 There are several major problems that have ensured that almost no travellers make it even as far as Salekhard, and even fewer travel on up the Yamal Peninsula.
 These problems are, however, not unsolvable, and I will address them and their possible solutions here one by one.
 I include all the advice I can give to the independent traveller and finish with details and costs of a trip with me as a guide / interpreter to stay with my nomadic reindeer herding friends on the Yamal Peninsula.